How did Slazenger became the largest distributor of sports equipment in the world?

 British businesses controlled practically all of the European tennis equipment market by 1889.

-Ralph Slazenger retired in 1901, leaving sole control of the firm with his brother.
+Ralph Slazenger retired in 1901, leaving sole control of the firm with his brother Albert.

 The Slazenger lawn tennis ball became the official ball of the Wimbledon Tennis Tournament from 1902.
 The association continues to this day, and is the longest continually-running sporting sponsorship in the world.

-Archdale Palmer (1865 – 1950), secretary of the All England Club, Wimbledon, was appointed general manager (equivalent to managing director) of Slazenger from 1905.
+Archdale Palmer (1865 – 1950), secretary of the All England Club, Wimbledon, was appointed general manager of Slazenger from 1905.

 The Wimbledon tennis tournament was won with Slazenger rackets 16 times between 1890 and 1910.

-Slazenger & Sons was registered as a public company, Slazengers Limited, in 1911.
-It had a capital of £265,000.
+Slazenger & Sons was registered as a public company, Slazengers Limited, with a capital of £265,000 in 1911.
 It was the largest manufacturer of lawn tennis balls in the world.

 Fred Perry (1909 – 1995) exclusively used Slazenger rackets throughout his career, and was sponsored by the company from 1935.